Back to School & Self-Care: Time-Saving Tips for Busy Parents and Kids

 - 7 min read

-Its that time of the year we are shifting from the carefree sunshiny days of summer to the structured and busy routines of the back to school season.
-This shift can be both exciting and stressful for both parents and kids.
-There are new supplies and gear to be purchased, new schedules to learn, meal preps, and homework help too.
-Its easy to be overwhelmed with a routine shift like back-to-school.
-However, despite the chaos of it all, its a very important time to prioritize some self-care.
-Finding ways to care for yourself while managing the family's seasonal transition can actually make things a bit smoother for everyone.
-Every hear that expression "happy wife, happy life" well its kinda like that.. happy you, happy ROU-time change?
-Okay, it doesn't quite have the same ring to it but it doesn't have to rhyme to be right.
+It's that time of the year again!
+We are shifting from the carefree, sunshiny days of summer to the structured and busy routines of the back-to-school season.
+This transition can be both exciting and stressful for parents and kids alike.
+New supplies and gear need to be purchased, schedules need to be learned, meals need to be prepped, and homework help is often required.
+It’s easy to feel overwhelmed by such a significant routine shift.
+However, amidst the chaos, it’s crucial to prioritize self-care.
+Finding ways to care for yourself while managing your family's seasonal transition can actually make things smoother for everyone.
+Ever heard the expression, "happy wife, happy life"?
+Well, it’s kind of like that—happy you, happy family!
+It doesn’t have to rhyme to be true.

-In this post we will dive into practical ways to reduce stress by seamlessly integrating self care into your busy routine, how to include the whole family, and a few ways to save both time and money on back-to-school purchases.
+In this post, we will explore practical ways to reduce stress by seamlessly integrating self-care into your busy routine.
+We’ll also discuss how to include the whole family and share a few tips on saving both time and money on back-to-school purchases.

 The Stress of Routine Changes

-Its okay to be looking forward to the midday quiet that the season change gives you.
-We all need a peaceful breathe of air to ourselves from time to time.
-Its the moments before that change that can cause the most chaos as we prepare for it all and adjust.
-According to Understood.org "87% of parents of children under 18 say the back-to-school season causes them stress and anxiety" Stress and anxiety are both things that can snowball if left to fester which is why its so important to make time for you and model that for your children as well.
+It’s perfectly okay to look forward to the midday quiet that the season change brings.
+We all need a peaceful breath of air from time to time.
+However, the moments leading up to that change can cause the most chaos as we prepare and adjust.
+According to Understood.org, "87% of parents of children under 18 say the back-to-school season causes them stress and anxiety."
+Stress and anxiety can snowball if left unchecked, which is why it’s so important to make time for yourself and model that behavior for your children.

 Self-Care Doesn't Have to Be Complicated

-Self-care can seamlessly blend into your daily activities.
-You do not need to create a rigid routine - unless that's your style!
+Self-care can easily blend into your daily activities.
+You don’t need to create a rigid routine—unless that’s your style!
 Here are some straightforward suggestions to help you feel more at ease without requiring major time commitments:

 1. Quick Showers, Twice the Relaxation

-Lets start with the basics.
+Let’s start with the basics.
 Turn your typical shower into a mini retreat.
-By incorporating a product into your bathing routine you absolutely love like our refreshing lemon poppy massage bar or invigorating lemon eucalyptus sugar scrubs you can level up your experience.
-Why trudge through through the steps on autopilot essentially blinking and your shower is over when you can breathe in the steam and enjoy every minute even if you only have 5 of them.
-You can give your skin some lovely exfoliating time or massage your muscles while letting the aromas lift your spirits and the water wash away your worries.
-Check your problem at the shower curtain because no matter what it is, it can wait the 5 minutes for you to clean up and take a little time for yourself.
-Spending just a few minutes in the shower focusing on yourself helps you unwind and can kickstart your day or end your night on a positive note.
+Incorporate a product you absolutely love, like our refreshing lemon poppy massage bar or invigorating lemon eucalyptus sugar scrubs.
+Why trudge through the steps on autopilot, essentially blinking and finding your shower over?
+Instead, breathe in the steam and enjoy every minute, even if you only have five of them.
+You can exfoliate your skin or massage your muscles while letting the aromas lift your spirits and the water wash away your worries.
+Leave your problems at the shower curtain, because no matter what it is, it can wait five minutes for you to clean up and take a little time for yourself.
+Spending just a few minutes focusing on yourself helps you unwind and can kickstart your day or end your night on a positive note.

 2. Face Masks While Packing Lunches

 Imagine this: while you pack your kids' lunches, indulge in a quick face mask.
 This little act of kindness towards yourself can feel luxurious, even at the kitchen counter.
-Opt for a clay mask that you can apply in 2 minutes and let sit for about 10–15 minutes, allowing you to treat yourself while preparing healthy meals.
-Then at the same time you'd go pop in the shower or wash your face anyways you can just rinse it off and feel a little extra refreshed.
+Opt for a clay mask that you can apply in two minutes and let sit for about 10–15 minutes, allowing you to treat yourself while preparing healthy meals.
+Then, at the same time you’d go pop in the shower or wash your face anyway, you can just rinse it off and feel a little extra refreshed.

 3. Me-Time During Homework Sessions

-While your kids try to get through homework time, take advantage of this quiet for yourself.
+While your kids tackle their homework, take advantage of this quiet time for yourself.
 You could join them at the table and read a book of your own.
 You could knit while helping them read.
-Maybe they are super self-sufficient and just need a homework check later on so give them some space and finish up that woodworking project in the garage, or get in 20 minutes of yoga.
-Be it homework time, nap time, afterschool clubs, or sports take the moments that you can to power through a task taking up space in your mind or relax however that may work for you.
+If they are self-sufficient and just need a homework check later, give them space and finish up that woodworking project in the garage or get in 20 minutes of yoga.
+Be it homework time, nap time, after-school clubs, or sports, seize the moments you can to power through a task occupying your mind or relax however that works for you.

 The Super Convenience of Shampoo and Conditioner Bars

-Be it getting ready for the day, washing of the colored marker, or saying goodbye to sports practice BO, kids are frequently in the shower or tub.
-A great way to cut back on your families haircare budget is to swap over to shampoo and conditioner bars.
-Here are some reasons why they're an excellent choice for busy families:
+Kids are frequently in the shower or tub, whether getting ready for the day, washing off colored markers, or saying goodbye to sports practice BO.
+A great way to cut back on your family's haircare budget is to switch to shampoo and conditioner bars.
+Here are some reasons why they’re an excellent choice for busy families:

 Space-Saving Convenience

-Shampoo and conditioner bars take up minimal bathroom space which is great for solving the fight for shelving space in the shower.
+Shampoo and conditioner bars take up minimal bathroom space, which is great for solving the fight for shelving space in the shower.
 They also eliminate the clutter of half-used plastic bottles.
-For instance, a single bar can replace two or three bottles which means even more space in your bathroom cabinets too!
+For instance, a single bar can replace two or three bottles, meaning even more space in your bathroom cabinets!

 Longer Lasting and Cost-Effective

 These bars tend to last longer than traditional bottled products, potentially lasting up to three times longer in some cases.
 By switching, you could save quite a bit on your hair care budget over the course of the year.
-Being in a bar form its also far less likely for a child to use half the product in 1 go like a bottle that you can squeeze endlessly.
-As they gain more independence in their own hygiene routines this will be a bit help.
-With fewer shopping trips to buy replacements, this transition not only saves money but more importantly it saves you time.
-Our shampoo and conditioner bars can also be sent to you on subscription basis based on your routine be it a bar a month or 2 every 6 months.
+Being in bar form, they are also far less likely for a child to use half the product in one go, unlike a bottle that you can squeeze endlessly.
+As they gain more independence in their hygiene routines, this will be a big help.
+With fewer shopping trips to buy replacements, this transition not only saves money but, more importantly, saves you time.
+Our shampoo and conditioner bars can also be sent to you on a subscription basis based on your routine—be it a bar a month or two every six months.
 Whatever you need, whenever you need it, shipped right to your door.

 Travel-Friendly

 If your family enjoys road trips or travel, shampoo and conditioner bars are the perfect travel companions.
-Their solid format means they can pass through TSA without a hiccup on the 3oz rule for liquids, which makes packing a breeze for any spontaneous weekend getaway.
-This also makes them a great shower caddy addition for your college kids as well.
+Their solid format means they can pass through TSA without a hiccup regarding the 3oz rule for liquids, making packing a breeze for any spontaneous weekend getaway.
+This also makes them a great addition to your college kids' shower caddy.
 Traveling can be just as stressful to prepare for (even short trips) as adjusting to a new routine.
-Why make it more complicated with prepping tiny travel bottles?
+Why complicate it with tiny travel bottles?

 How to Stay Organized